CovenAnalytica/coldCounter/README.md

 # Data Exploration Tool

-This repository includes BeeKeeper Studio Portable.
+This repository includes a distrobution of BeeKeeper Studio Portable.
+This project is in no way affiliated with Beekeeper Studio, nor is any person presently involved with the development of this project, but they make a very easy to use SQLite browser that does not require you to install any additional software locally to your computer to use.

 Run /Beekeper Portable Data Browser/Beekeeper-Studio-5.6.0-portable.exe